 Types of Blenders

 There are many different types available, from hand-held immersion, or "stick," blenders, to small "personal" units that can only process a cup or two at a time, to conventional countertop models and advanced high-performance ones that used to only be found in commercial kitchens.

 Previously found mainly in commercial kitchens, high-performance models have been gaining popularity in home kitchens of late thanks to the rise in popularity of green smoothies, foodies, and some cool Costco demos.
 These models have powerful motors (at least 1400 Watts) and can complete a variety of tasks, from blending hard vegetables to grinding nuts and grains.
 They'll also typically have handy features, such as preset blending programs for common uses, like smoothies, and a digital timer.
 Expect to pay $400 and up for a good high-performance model.Conventional

 These are the models that most of us are familiar with, and have probably owned at least one or two of.
 They don't have the powerful motors or fancy functions like a high-performance unit but are still strong enough to crush ice and blend fruits.
-Our Best Buy winner, the KitchenAid 5-Speed Diamond, is a classic example of a conventional unit, with five speeds to choose from and not much else.
-These model typically cost around $100-150.
+These models typically cost around $100-200.Personal